Dane Evans: Professional career

+Pre-draft

-Evans was rated the 25th best quarterback in the 2017 NFL Draft by NFLDraftScout.com.
+Evans was rated the 25th best quarterback in the 2017 NFL draft by NFLDraftScout.com.

 Philadelphia Eagles

 After going undrafted in the 2017 NFL Draft, Evans signed with the Philadelphia Eagles on June 30, 2017.
 He was waived on September 1, 2017.

 Hamilton Tiger-Cats

 On October 3, 2017, Evans was signed to the Hamilton Tiger-Cats' practice roster.
 On November 2, 2017, he was promoted to the active roster.
 Evans made his first career CFL start on November 3, 2018, throwing for 315 yards in a 30–28 loss against the Montreal Alouettes.
 He finished the season having played in three games, completing 26 of 42 pass attempts for 383 yards with two touchdowns and two interceptions.

 On April 9, 2019, Evans signed a contract extension with Hamilton through the 2021 season.
 He began the season as the backup quarterback and came in relief of injured starting quarterback Jeremiah Masoli in Week 7 of the 2019 season to lead the Ti-Cats to victory, moving them into first place in the league with a 5–1 record.
 In the following days, it was revealed that Masoli suffered a torn ACL injury and would miss the remainder of the season; thrusting Evans into the starting role.
 Evans started 11 of the last 12 games of the season, and was named a CFL Top Performer for the month of September.
 He finished the regular season having completed 298 passes out of 413 attempts for 3,754 passing yards, 21 passing touchdowns, and 13 interceptions.
-He had a 9–2 record as a starter and led the Tiger-Cats to a first place finish in the East Division.
+He had a 9–2 record as a starter and led the Tiger-Cats to a first-place finish in the East Division.
 In his first career playoff start, he completed 21 passes out of 36 attempts for 386 yards, including one touchdown and one interception, en route to his first playoff win and berth in the 107th Grey Cup.
 The Tiger Cats were defeated by the Winnipeg Blue Bombers in the championship match.